 \section{Related Work}

 \textbf{Multimodal Reasoning.} A critical step in advancing AI toward human-level intelligence is enabling the transition from basic perception to complex cognitive reasoning~\cite{wang2025multimodal}.
 Recent works~\cite{jaech2024openai,guo2025deepseek} have shown that incorporating reasoning can significantly enhance model performance.
-One widely used class of methods is Chain-of-thought (CoT) \citep{wei2022chain}, which encourages LLM to clarify their reasoning, specifically by adding logical thinking processes \citep{kang2025c3ot,li2025structured,miao2024chain}.
-Meanwhile, progress has been made in reasoning for MLLM.
-MM-CoT \citep{zhang2023multimodal} proposed a two-stage reasoning framework by firstly generating rationales and then generating answers.
+One widely used class of methods is Chain-of-thought (CoT) \citep{wei2022chain}, which encourages large language models (LLMs) to clarify reasoning, specifically by adding thinking processes \citep{kang2025c3ot,li2025structured,miao2024chain}.
+Meanwhile, progress has been made in reasoning for MLLMs.
+MM-CoT \citep{zhang2023multimodal} proposed a two-stage reasoning framework by first generating rationales and then generating answers.
 Subsequent works \citep{he2024multi,wang2024t} further improve the design on vision-language fusion mechanisms to automate the construction of CoT.
-However they are not specially designed for document characteristics.

 \textbf{Visual Prompting in MLLMs.} In recent years, with the advancements in MLLMs, visual prompt techniques have attracted great attentions \citep{xu2025progressive,parmar2025object}.
 Visual prompt is a technique used in image-language tasks, where markers such as colorful boxes or circles are added onto an image to direct the attention of MLLMs toward the desired targets while preserving the global context.
 Nonetheless, compared to natural scene images, visual prompting in document image designs are rarely explored.
-Luan et al. \citep{luan2024textcot} propose the pioneer work, TextCoT, to implement visual prompt for document understanding task.
+Researchers \citep{luan2024textcot} propose the pioneer work, TextCoT, to implement visual prompt for document understanding task.
 It first requires the model to locate key area in the input document and zoom-in by cropping.
 However, the text form output of MLLMs significantly constrains accuracy of the prompt.